junxit/us-congress-bills-114/bill.md

   - **(2)** The identification of outcome and quality measures relevant to integrated health care, evaluation of the data collection burden on behavioral health care providers, and any alternative methods for evaluation.
   - **(3)** An analysis of the degree to which electronic data standards, including interoperability and meaningful use includes behavioral health measures, and an analysis of strategies to address barriers to health information exchange posed by part 2 of title 42, Code of Federal Regulations.
   - **(4)** An analysis of the degree to which Federal rules and regulations for behavioral and physical health care are aligned, including recommendations to address any identified barriers.
+  - **(5)** An analysis of the challenges to behavioral health and primary care integration faced by providers in rural areas.

 ## § 6.
 Increasing education and awareness of treatments for opioid use disorders